Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 Template #4: Special education lesson plan template

-• Meet the diverse needs and abilities of each individual student,
+In addition to meeting the diverse needs and abilities of each individual student, creating lesson plans for a special education class should also:

 • Keep the students’ specific learning objectives in mind,